donejs/donejs/tutorials/rapidstart/rapidstart.md

 The selector can also be templated.

-### Templated Event Handlers pt2 `"{objectName}"`
+### Templated Event Handlers Pt 2 `"{objectName}"`

 Controller can also bind to objects other than `this.element` with templated event handlers.
 This is __especially critical__ for avoiding memory leaks that are so common among MVC applications.

 If the value inside `{NAME}` is an object, that object will be bound to.
 For example, the following tooltip listens to